-FCL Shipping for Timber Imports: The 40'HC Standard Explained
+FCL Shipping for Timber: The 40'HC Container Explained

 For B2B timber importers, the Full Container Load (FCL) is the standard unit of trade.
 Understanding how FCL shipping works — container types, how to fill them, and what to expect from origin to destination — is essential before placing your first order.